hoshikawa2/oracle-cloud-dataflow-tutorial/README.md

 The first application publishes the data into the Kafka Streaming.
 The second application consumes these data from the Kafka.

-So, create another **Dataflow Application** as the same way you created the first one.
+So, create another **Data Flow Application** as the same way you created the first one.
 Remember only to change the **name** of your application and pay attention to change the package, from **loadadw-1.0-SNAPSHOT.jar** to **loadkafka-1.0-SNAPSHOT.jar**.
 You can maintain the other parameters and RUN the job.